ghnail/rhood/README.md

+Robin Y Hood proxy

 # 1. Description:

 This is proxy server for Youtube.
-It extends all video pages with a new button to cache the data:
+It adds to all video pages a new button to cache the data:

 ![Cache button](https://raw.githubusercontent.com/ghnail/rhood/master/doc/img/cache-button.png)

-When you press it, the new dialog will appear to select quality of the video to download.
+When you press it, the new dialog will appear to select video quality.

 ![Download options](https://raw.githubusercontent.com/ghnail/rhood/master/doc/img/download-options.png)

-And the next time you visit this page, you will get video traffic from the local server:
+And the next time you visit video page, you will get media traffic from the local server:

 ![Cached video](https://raw.githubusercontent.com/ghnail/rhood/master/doc/img/cached-video.png)

-It will appear as a green text "Video is cached", and you also will have the different video player.
+The video player is changed, and we see a green text: "Video is cached".

 # 2. How it works

+Sometimes (hello, slow networks!) it may be nice to work with a regular youtube interface (http address, user comments, playlists, recommendations), but with a video downloaded from the LAN server.

+The first idea: cache the media data on Squid.
+But it doesn't work.
+Youtube has complicated player, which works with a lot of video chunks instead of single video file.
+And each of them can have dynamic name for the same content, so Squid can't handle them.

-There is a program, youtube-dl, which can download Youtube video to local file.
+But there is a program, youtube-dl, which can download Youtube video to local file.
-Now it can be played without internet connection, which is great.
+Now it can be played with any offline media player, like VLC or mplayer.

-But it's also good to see video info, comments and all other youtube stuff, so here is an idea: we download video, and the next time user touch same video page, we replace link to remote video with the link to our LAN server.

-Youtube has complicated player, which works with a lot of video chunks instead of single video file, and that is why it's not that easy to cache the media.
-Because of that we need to replace the entire player to use a video from LAN.
-We use videoJs for this purpose.

-The big minus of this replacement is that we lose all features of youtube player, like annotations or subtitles.

-As a final word, the application has two main parts: the proxy server (which modifies youtube pages), and the admin interface, which downloads/hosts video files (and also has few pages for settings).
+We can also save it on server, and feed browser with it.

+Original Youtube player can't request LAN server, so we need to replace it with another software, in this app it is VideoJS.

+The main disadvantage is that we have lost annotations and subtitles, but for the most of videos it's not that huge loss.

 # 3. How to build